Quotation rules

 d) archival materials: the name of the archive, name of the collection, reference number, document title (non-italicised), folio number.

-The bibliographic description should be in Polish (red., wyd., tłum., t., cz., nr, z., s. and tamże, tenże, taż, dz. cyt.).
+The bibliographic description should be in Polish (red., wyd., tłum., t., cz., nr, z., s. and tamże, tenże, taż, dz. cyt.). - Later references:

 a) Later references should be given in the following form: in the case of only one study by a given author cited in the article – the author’s surname followed by dz. cyt.; in the case of two or more studies by a given author cited in the article: the author’s surname followed by an abbreviated title ending with three dots (the title should be as short as possible, but it should be clearly distinguishable from other works of that author).